Slayer95/aura-bot/FEATURES.md

 - Supports assigning exclusive referees: demotes other referees, preventing them from chatting with players.
 - Improved game lobby commands to modify not only AI properties, but also other players.
+- Command arguments now using commas instead of whitespace as separator
 - Commands accept player names in addition to game slots
 - Player races, color, and AI difficulty can be typed in English
 - Shorthand commands for adding or removing computers (defaults to Insane)